AndrewLawrence80/OCPDAS/README.md

 # OCPDAS - Supporting Code

-Supporting code for the paper "OCPDAS: Online Change-Point-Detection-Based Autoscaling for Stable Pod Scaling in Kubernetes."
+Supporting code for the paper "OCPDAS: Online Change-Point-Detection-Based Autoscaling for Stable Pod Scaling in Kubernetes".

 ## Environment